duck-in-the-yard/JustMoods/README.md

 🔨 CURRENT FEATURE I'M WORKING ON
     - Sleep Tracker where you can log the amount of hours slept and the number of times you woke up in the last night
     - Additional statistics: Mood average, Hours slept average, Times woken up average
+    - Notification everyday at 7 AM to remind you to track your sleep

 ⚒️ UPCOMING PATCHES